ZhimingZo/HGCN/README.md

 ```

 ### Dataset setup
-CPN 2D detections for Human3.6 M datasets are provided by [VideoPose3D](https://github.com/facebookresearch/VideoPose3D) by Pavllo et al. [2], which can be downloaded by:
+CPN 2D detections for Human3.6M datasets are provided by [VideoPose3D](https://github.com/facebookresearch/VideoPose3D) Pavllo et al. [2], which can be downloaded by the following steps:

 ```
 cd data